Maryland

 Go deeper with the Maryland guides

-The complete Maryland birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Maryland birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: December in Massachusetts · December in Michigan · December in Minnesota